agiza/stream-video-player/readme.txt

 == Frequently Asked Questions ==

+= What's new in the latest version? =

+* The HD option it's completed and working
+* Some optimizations on the SWF
+* The PHP Class it's working with older PHP versions.
+(Syntax fixed)

 = I have activated the plugin, but don't see the video player.
 What do I do? =

 Check and make sure that you have the appropriate hook in your template file for the header: '<?php wp_head(); ?>'